 But back to the Diamond Princess, which in these two months has spoken a lot and has made a decisive contribution to the knowledge of COVID-19.

-Precisely this vessel was, according to John Ioannidis, an eminent epidemiologist of Stanford University in California2, the only case in which an entire population was tested that came into contact with the coronavirus, i.e. passengers and crew members, in all, approximately 3.700 people.
+Precisely this vessel was, according to John Ioannidis, an eminent epidemiologist of Stanford University in California2, the only case in which an entire population that came into contact with the coronavirus was tested, that is, passengers and crew members, in all around 3.700 people.
 "The mortality rate was one percent, even in the presence of a largely elderly population, where the mortality rate for COVID-19 is usually much higher".

 Let's continue reading what the American scientist says: “Mortality rates like the 3,4% indicated by the World Health Organization… are meaningless.
 Patients who have been tested for SARS-CoV-2 are taken disproportionately among those with severe and critically ill symptoms.
 Since most healthcare systems have limited testing capability, the selection bias may even worsen in the near future. ".